drchangliu/cs3200f23/README.md

 |------------|----------------|---------------------------------------|
 | ***You***  | All collaboration allowed | High-level discussion (of the problems, not your code!) allowed but only after you've started the assignment; must be documented in README as described below |

-Unless otherwise noted, homeworks are due Saturdays by 11:59 p.m.
 Late homework assignments will be penalized according to the following formula:

 * Up to 24 hours late: no deduction, for a max 2 late homeworks per student across the entire semester
 * Homeworks later than 24 hours, or from students who have already turned in 2 late homeworks, will receive 0 points.